pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 user experience problem.
 Going back to Everett Rogers' <cite>Diffusion of Innovations</cite>, we need an advantage over the current system.
 If we can create a better research experience, then we have created an advantage.
-We will then have the potential to transform the culture!
+We will then have the potential and power to transform the culture.

 But we don't need to stop there!
 Once we have removed barriers to the production of knowledge, what is to stop us from using this knowledge freely to